Primary Stylistic Influences:

 and The Strokes

 .
-Most of these bands - with the noteworthy exceptions of The Strokes
+Most of these bands — with the noteworthy exception of The White Stripes

 — have since fallen out of favor partially due to Critical Dissonance